shammasov-max/lazy-compose/README.md

     ```

-5. Lazy Monads, where map - is a  binary lazy compostion,
+5. Lazy Monads, where map - is a  binary lazy composition,
-with strict equality implementation
+with possibility of strict equality implementation